 Set Up Login Approval

 When you turn on login approval, Facebook sends a code to your phone when someone tries to access it from an unknown device for the first time.
-For example, if you got a new network and you log into Facebook account (where the IP address is different), you will receive a message saying a code has been sent to your phone that is registered with Facebook.
+For example, if you got a new network and you log into a Facebook account (where the IP address is different), you will receive a message saying that a code has been sent to your phone that is registered with Facebook.
 You will be asked to type in the code – displayed in the text message in your phone – before you can gain access to your Facebook Account.
 This two-step authentication method will further secure your Facebook account.
 You can activate Login Approvals from Security tab of Account Settings.

 Cleanup Facebook Account

 Soon after you log into the Facebook account, you need to undo the changes the hacker might have done to your account.
 To check the activities, go to your profile timeline and see if anything has been posted on your timeline or on your friends’ timeline from your profile.

 You may also want to check out the messages folder to see if the hacker sent any messages on your behalf.
 If the hacker did send messages to people, you should send messages to the same people telling them about the account being compromised and apologizing for the inconvenience the messages might have caused to them.